leftistsgorilla/Website-Code/moons-haunted.md

 ### The Setting

 *Moon's Haunted (Working Title)* takes place in the haunted lunar dystopia of **Dianis** in the 26th century.
 Originally built as a penal colony for the genetically and cybernetically enhanced, Dianis is now the capital of the **Lunar Salvation State**, the authoritarian government that claims sole power over the remnants of humanity.
-Ruling with an iron fist, the LSS is empowered by technology developed from the **Carcass of Ur**, the enormous corpse of a long-dead god buried deep beneath the Moon's surface. **Earth** has been reduced to a husk-planet by the **Eye of Calamity**, a psychic superweapon that ended the **Terran-Lunar War** and forced the remainder of humanity to emigrate to the Moon.
+Ruling with an iron fist, the LSS is empowered by technology developed from the **Carcass of Theia**, the enormous corpse of a long-dead goddess buried deep beneath the Moon's surface. **Earth** has been reduced to a husk-planet by the **Eye of Calamity**, a psychic superweapon that ended the **Terran-Lunar War** and forced the remainder of humanity to emigrate to the Moon.
 The ruling **United National Party** is bogged down by corruption and run by aging plutocrats, their bodies and minds stretched far past their natural limit by sinister sciences.
 Inhabitants of Dianis regularly undergo genetic and mechanical modifications to their bodies, with results varying between awe-inspiring and terrifying.
 While grey-uniformed agents of the **Lunar Defense Forces** patrol the streets meting out their own twisted form of the "law", **ghosts**, **demons**, and **mutants** lurk in the alleys and service tunnels.
 While explanations for these creatures range from the alien to the divine, they are all undoubtedly connected to the **Web**, a mysterious psychic field that seems to permeate the entire city and originate from the Carcass.
 While the Web is most commonly used for communication and human-machine interface, it is also harnessed for darker aims, blending tissue and circuitry to new and horrifying ends.
 Though it is *de jure* under the sole control of the LSS, the Web has spawned a number of mysterious anomalies, most notable among which are the **God-Children**, seemingly immortal beings who now walk among the city’s citizens, gathering supplicants and leaving mysteries in their wake.

 ### The Players